Uncommon Schools: Closing the Opportunity Gap Through Excellence

 Compensation

-Starting pay is determined using various factors including but not limited to relevant full-time teaching experience, education certifications, and tenure with Uncommon Schools.
-Candidates without full-time Teaching experience will likely have a starting salary of $50,000.
+Starting pay is determined using various factors including but not limited to relevant professional development, education certifications, and tenure with Uncommon Schools.

 Benefits